-Rating Expectations A complete response must Identify a grievance process to receive and process concerns and complaints from the community, parents and families, and students that includes action steps, timelines, and responsible parties; □Approaches Include a final step in the process that provides the grievant a meaningful opportunity to be heard by, and receive a response from, the governing body they are unable to obtain resolution from the head administrator; Describe how the process is transparent, fair, accessible to the community, ar Does Not Meet ensure a timely and meaningful response; and Provide assurances that the school will additionally meet the specific legal requirements of the McKinney Vento and special education grievance processes.
+Rating Expectations ✓ Approaches A complete response must Identify a grievance process to receive and process concerns and complaints from the community, parents and families, and students that includes action steps, timelines, and responsible parties; Include a final step in the process that provides the grievant a meaningful opportunity to be heard by, and receive a response from, the governing body; if they are unable to obtain resolution from the head administrator; Describe how the process is transparent, fair, accessible to the community, and ensure a timely and meaningful response; and Provide assurances that the school will additionally meet the specific legal requirements of the McKinney Vento and special education grievance processes. nes criteria for grievance process because while almost all criteria were clear how the process will work if/when a grievance arises involving one of the school directors and how this process will be handled equitably.